TheNappap/block_effects/README.md

 # block_effects
-Rust proc macro for chaining block effects such as unsafe, async, if, while, etc.
+Rust proc macro for chaining block effects such as unsafe, async, if, match, while, for and loop

 ## Example